ztyyLV/web-twain-docs/indepth/faqs/general/does-dwt-support-all-scanners.md

 ## Does Dynamic Web TWAIN support all scanners?

 Not all scanners follow the standard protocols (Windows-TWAIN, macOS-ICA, Linux-SANE), therefore not all scanners are supported.
 A known example is the ScanSnap series.
-Check out more [here](https://scansnapcommunity.net/why-doesnt-scansnap-have-twain-drivers/).